15 Making His Move

 After berating him in front of his mother, Lord Edmund hurled his son from his presence.
 Luka sought solace from Sola, the Healer.
 He always had time to listen, but that day, he was gone.
 Perusing through vials, some with labels, the young man found one called “Death by Cap.”

 Luka read the back of the label, warning of imminent death if swallowed.
-He took the vial to the kitchen and sprinkled the refined power onto the food prepared for his father.
+Taking the vial to the kitchen, he sprinkled the refined power onto the food prepared for his father.

 Luka had no way of knowing his father would share his meal.
 He never meant harm to his mother.
 Today, there were no coins to toss into the fountain.

 He turned when Hodius and Ludda made their way down to the garden.
 “You made me wait for you!” he shouted.

 Luka raised his hand to make them stop with their excuses.
 “I need your demented minds to help me out.
 Tell me, how can I get rid of Eva Marie?”

 “You mean that girl from Bon Abbi?” asked Hodius.